metaneutrons/Zorro-LAN-IDE/readme.md

 **ATTENTION: Revision 2E has not been build yet!**

 ## How to get the parts?
 Most parts can be found on digikey or mouser or a parts supplier of your choice.
-I recoment Alliance AS6C8C16-55ZIN for SRAM.
 A list of parts is found in the file [ZORRO-LAN-IDE-CP-V2E.txt](https://gitlab.com/MHeinrichs/Zorro-LAN-IDE/raw/master/PCB/ZORRO-LAN-IDE-CP-V2E.txt)

 ## How to programm the board?